barban-dev/homeassistant-midea-dehumidifier/README.md

 ## Lovelace card for midea_dehumidifier entity

-Add the following part of code to have a lovelace card representing your device and able to control all its features:
+Add the following part of code to have a lovelace card representing your device and able to control all its features (change "12345678901234" with your device's ID):

 configuration.yaml
 ```